simdjson/experimental_json_builder/README.md

 As of now, we were able to implement this with ~1k lines of code (and that is including Neon + SSE2 optimizations in [json_escaping.hpp](src/json_escaping.hpp)).

-The benchmark results are also pretty encouraging, showing serialization speeds that are 20/30x when compared to [nlohmann](https://github.com/nlohmann/json).
+The benchmark results show that our serialization speed can be 20/30x faster than [nlohmann](https://github.com/nlohmann/json).

 ## Current status
 There are 2 versions of compiler that aim to support the C++ 26 reflection paper.